Visitation Rights for Fathers

 The state of Texas has laws and statutes in place to ensure that fathers get lawful custody and visitation with their children.
 To research Texas family law statutes, you can visit this website.
 Furthermore, you can download this handbook for non-custodial parents which can explain more about your visitation rights in Texas.

-Usually, the parent who spends the least amount of time with the children is considered the “non-custodial” parent.
+Usually, the parent who spends the least amount of time with the children is considered the non-custodial parent.
 Furthermore, the non-custodial parent is supposed to get visitation with the children.
 However, it doesn’t always work out that way.
 Some mothers will deny visitation to the father.
-It is important to know that you do have rights to see your children and even though you may have to pursue legal action, it may result in visitation rights.
-Also, a judge can make the determination that you do have the legal right to custody and order the mother to grant you visitation.
-Judges will always seek to do what is in the best interest of the children.
-Furthermore, the amount of visitation given will depend on your unique circumstances.
+It is important to know that you do have rights to see your children.
+It may request you to pursue an enforcement action within the courts.

 Was Visitation Denied to You?

-It is against the law in Texas to be denied visitation if you are the non-custodial parent of the child.
+It is against the law in Texas to be denied court ordered visitation to the non-custodial parent if you are the custodial parent of the child.
+Therefore, Mom cannot deny you your court-ordered visitation.
 Furthermore, a standard possession order is used to outline the visitation schedule in detail.
 It may include information on how holidays will be handled with the children.
-Also, it may consist of info on time off from school.
+Also, it may consist of information of visits during time-off from school.

 Need Help With Visitation Rights in Texas?